FOREX-Euro rises on ECB lending hope, but down for 3rd week

 Analysts said high funding costs were pushing banks into shorter duration funding and could spread into spot currency markets, weighing on the euro.
 [ID:nL5E7MG4HG]

+The safe-haven Japanese yen and Swiss franc gained.
 Against the yen, the dollar slid as low as 76.575 on trading platform EBS JPY=EBS, the weakest level since Japan's massive intervention on Oct.
-31. It was last down 0.1 percent at 76.92.
-(Additional reporting by Wanfeng Zhou in New York and Nia Williams in London; Editing by Leslie Adler)
+31. It was last down 0.1 percent at 76.93.
+The dollar also lost 0.5 percent to 0.9163 Swiss franc CHF=.
+(Additional reporting by Nia Williams in London; Editing by Leslie Adler)

 * On June 9, 2017, company and Kreos entered into first amendment to loan agreement